ClaireBenes/MultiPlayer-Unreal/README.md

 This game is currently a **work in progress**, built as an experimental **multiplayer arena shooter** with a focus on **fun, strategy, and teamwork**.
 Feel free to **test it out, contribute, or provide feedback!**

+## 📜 Technical Requirements Breakdown

+For the project requirements:

+1. **Object Spawning:** The game dynamically spawns players, projectiles, and paint splashes on surfaces (floor, walls, and objects) to create an interactive environment.
+2. **Moving Objects:** When a team starts capturing the point, **pillars around the zone begin moving**, adding complexity and challenge to the gameplay.
+3. **UI Interaction:** The **team control percentage** is displayed on the UI for all players, updating in real time to reflect which team is winning.
+4. **Persistent Data:** In addition to saving the player’s username, the game also **saves their selected color and team choice** between sessions.
+5. **Player Actions:** Players can **walk, run, jump, and shoot** to navigate and engage in battles within the arena.